 What triggers atopic eczema is not much clearer: Triggers can vary widely from dust mite to stress.
 In addition to this, eczema can come and go at any time throughout a sufferer’s life without an obvious pattern.

-So we spoke to eight dermatologists and skin specialists asking them to recommend their go-to over-the-counter products that have been developed to help manage and ease the symptoms of eczema, as a complement to medication and therapies prescribed by your doctor.
+So we spoke to ten experts, including dermatologists and skin specialists, asking them to recommend their go-to over-the-counter products that have been developed to help manage and ease the symptoms of eczema, as a complement to medication and therapies prescribed by your doctor.
 Read on for the best lotions, creams, ointments and sprays to soothe, heal and treat eczema-prone skin.

 Best overall eczema treatment